 Tracye A. Matthews

-Tracye Matthews is a historian, curator, and documentary filmmaker.
-She is currently the associate director of the Center for the Study of Race, Politics and Culture at the University of Chicago, where she served as a Mellon Postdoctoral Teaching Fellow in 2004-2005.
+Tracye A. Matthews is a curator, filmmaker and historian working within and between the realms of academia, public history, museums and documentary film.
+She is currently Executive Director of the Center for the Study of Race, Politics and Culture at the University of Chicago, where she was a past Mellon Postdoctoral Teaching Fellow.

 Her curatorial work includes exhibitions, video installations, public programs and other projects produced for the Chicago Historical Society (now Chicago History Museum), the DuSable Museum of African American History, the National Civil Rights Museum, the National Public Housing Museum, the National Museum of Mexican Art, and the Schomburg Center for Research in Black Culture, among others.

 Tracye has worked as a director, producer, cameraperson, researcher, and production assistant on various documentary film projects.
 She was awarded a fellowship from the Wexner Center for the Arts Film/Video Studio Program to work on her semi-autobiographical documentary exploring adoption within African American communities.
 Most recently, she produced the Academy Award©-shortlisted documentary short, '63 Boycott, with Kartemquin Films.